August 16 2020 – Mike Yarbrough

 Do Whatever You Want!

-While planning a wedding, just about every couple finds themselves fretting about their guests.
+When planning a wedding, just about every couple finds themselves fretting about their guests.
 Will everyone have fun?
 Will there be enough food?
 Will they have transportation?
 Where will they stay?
 These and countless other considerations, quite frankly, can be quite stressful.
 What matters the most is your experience.
-Eloping allows you to not only make getting married the sole focus of your wedding day (imagine that!) but also allows you to craft the experience entirely around what you want.
+Eloping allows you to not only make getting married the sole focus of your big day (imagine that!) but also allows you to craft the experience entirely around what you want.

 Avoid Family Drama